 In this environment, wild animals are viewed as a cost, not an asset.
 The herbivores either compete with livestock for prime grazing or eat the crops before they can be taken to market.
 Predators and larger mammals become a direct threat to livestock, pets and local communities.

-Unfortunately, that meant many wild animals were killed off or forced out of the area – or worse, caught and sold off to zoos and private collectors overseas.
+When animals are seen as a cost or a threat, there is no financial incentive to keep them around.
+Unfortunately in South Africa, that meant many wild animals were killed off or forced out of the area – or worse, caught and sold off to zoos and private collectors overseas (this still happens in other African nations).

 By the 1960s, wildlife existed only in undeveloped areas and the small handful of national parks that had been set aside.